Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Rental property areas affected through Healthy Homes Standard.
+Property rental areas that are affected by Healthy Homes Standard.
 Healthy Homes Standards in Tamatea include each:

 • Bedrooms